-Sierra Nevada’s Celebration Ale is like taking a stroll down the snow-covered cobble-stoned boulevard with that special someone, hand-in-hand, staring up and the globular, blinking lights dotting the trees, ignoring the smell of the racist homeless men making catcalls at your girlfriend.
-You don’t care though, you just got a promotion, and you switched your cable package to the one that includes HBO and Showtime and Cinemax.
+Sierra Nevada’s Celebration Ale is like taking a stroll down the snow-covered cobble-stoned boulevard with that special someone, hand-in-hand, staring up and the globular, blinking lights dotting the trees.
+You just got a promotion, and you switched your cable package to the one that includes HBO and Showtime and Cinemax.
 You got a cool head on your shoulders.
 You bought a new jacket from the Banana Republic and you’re looking good.
 You smell good, even.
 You switched to that botanical shit.
 You know, the one that rich people buy.
 Trader Joe’s?
 Fuck no—Wegmans.
 Go to Hell.

 Did I mention the aftertaste?
 It’s like fucking strawberries.
 It’s brilliant.
 It’s a stupendous beer.
 It’s super well-rounded in the 60s IBU range.
 Cascade, Centennial, and Chinook populate the hop bill on this one, and you certainly get that, especially as the beer warms up.
 The elegant floral nature of the Centennial comes forth triumphantly.